As a part of the Mail Creek Stream Rehabilitation Project, contractors discovered buried abandoned building materials that contain contaminants.

-Funding for construction was approved in the City's 2019-2020 budget.
-Construction will begin on schedule in November 2019 and be completed in the spring of 2020.
+Funding for construction was approved in the City's BFO budget cycle.
+Construction is projected to begin on schedule in January 2023 and be completed in the spring of 2023.

 Example: Fossil Creek Segment 4-1 Restoration

 Residents and community members can expect to see construction activities in the vicinity of the project and stream bed area for several months.
 Construction equipment, specifically trucks and trailers, will periodically be on the local neighborhood streets as they deliver materials and haul debris from the project site.
-Traffic control signs and detour routes will be posted as needed for the safety of drivers and pedestrians.
+Traffic control signs and detour routes will be posted as needed for the safety of drivers, pedestrians and trail users.

 When warm enough, you can save ~50 cents/load by hanging your laundry on a clothesline.
 Clotheslines are allowed everywhere in Fort Collins.